OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ##  How to deface images

-Since `fsurf` is not HIPPA compliant, the scan file should be deidentified and defaced.
-You can use your local FreeSurfer installation to prepare your scans.
+Since `fsurf` is not HIPPA compliant, the scan file should be deidentified and defaced on your local machine.
+You can use your local `freesurfer` installation to prepare your scans.
 For example, use this command sequence to convert a DICOM formatted image `001.mgz` to `SUBJECT_defaced.mgz`.